-Wesley C. Fredericks, Jr. is chair of the New York Corporate Practice.
+Wesley C. Fredericks, Jr. is a partner in the New York Corporate Practice.
 Clients seek his counsel in the areas of domestic and international mergers and acquisitions, corporate governance, finance and related transactions.
 Mr. Fredericks has extensive experience representing technology and life sciences companies, as well as companies in the industrial and manufacturing sectors, financial services, clean tech, transportation, and automotive, including private equity and portfolio companies active in those spaces.
 In serving clients, Wes has served in chief executive positions in the automotive industry, including as Chairman of Lotus Cars USA, Inc. and as its General Counsel.
 Wes also served on the Board of Directors of the Automobile Importers of America (now, the Association of Global Automakers), the U.S. import automobile trade association.

 Mr. Fredericks is a past chairman of the American Bar Association Business Law Section Committee on International Business Law and a former chairman of its Subcommittee on Multinational Mergers and Acquisitions.
 He has also served as a member of the Editorial Board of the ABA’s The Business Lawyer, the premier business law journal in the United States.
 Mr. Fredericks is a frequent speaker and moderator for legal, finance, and business programs, and is regularly quoted in the press on topics of relevance to mergers and acquisitions and corporate governance.
 In addition to his US bar and court admissions, Mr. Fredericks has qualified as a registered foreign lawyer in England and Wales.